 Fulbright Grants for U.S. Students to Norway

-The 2015-2016 U.S. Student Fulbright Competition will open in spring, 2014.
-The deadline for electronic submission of the
+The 2017-2018 U.S. Student Fulbright Competition is open.
+The deadline for electronic submission of the online application

-online application and all supporting credentials, including references, evaluations, and transcripts will be mid-October.
+and all supporting credentials, including references, evaluations, and transcripts is October 11, 2016.

 For more information on how to apply, visit Fulbright's online pages for students.